ethereum/portal-network-specs/witness.md

 ### Building a single trie from the witness

-If we are building a single trie from the witness, then the only SUCCESS executon is when the following are true:
+If we are building a single trie from the witness, then the only SUCCESS execution is when the following are true:

 - The execution state MUST match the End Criteria
 - There MUST be only one item left in the witness